fenixkz/rl_journey/Lesson-4/theory.md

 L(\theta) = \mathbb{E}_{a_t \sim \pi_{\theta_{\text{old}}}}\left[\frac{\pi_\theta(a_t|s_t)}{\pi_{\theta_{\text{old}}}(a_t|s_t)} \hat{A}_t\right]
 $$

-This is precisely the PPO surrogate objective!
+And this is how the PPO surrogate objective was derived!

 $$
 L_{\text{SURROGATE}}(\theta) = \hat{\mathbb{E}}_t [r_t(\theta) \hat{A}_t]
 $$

-This shows that our surrogate objective is a valid way to estimate the performance of the new policy.
+This shows that our surrogate objective is a valid way to estimate the performance of the new policy, at least from IS perspective.
+But you already know that for this function to be a valid surrogate, then we have to check the gradients.

----

 ### The Gradient: The Final Piece of the Puzzle